openclimatefix/skillful_nowcasting/README.md

 # Skillful Nowcasting with Deep Generative Model of Radar (DGMR)
 Implementation of DeepMind's Skillful Nowcasting GAN Deep Generative Model of Radar (DGMR) (https://arxiv.org/abs/2104.00954) in PyTorch Lightning.

 This implementation matches as much as possible the pseudocode released by DeepMind.
-Each of the components (Sampler, Context conditioning stack, Latent conditioning stack, Discriminator, and Generator) are normal PyTorch modules, as the training is a bit complicated, that is wrapped in PyTorch Lightning.
+Each of the components (Sampler, Context conditioning stack, Latent conditioning stack, Discriminator, and Generator) are normal PyTorch modules.
+As the model training is a bit complicated, the overall architecture is wrapped in PyTorch Lightning.

 The default parameters match what is written in the paper.